wofsauge/IsaacDocs/docs/entities/Overview.md

 Mods can spawn entities with the `Isaac.Spawn` or `Game.Spawn` methods.
 The former should be used when the seed of the entity does not matter.
 Otherwise, use the latter and specify the seed.

+???+ bug "Bug"
+    Because the random seed to spawn an entity with `Isaac.Spawn` is generated using the `Random()` function, there is a chance that the entity's InitSeed is set to 0, which causes a crash if the entity needs to use RNG.
+If you need to spawn an entity with a random seed, you should always use `Game():Spawn()` with a helper function that calls `Random()` and arbitrarily sets the seed to 1 when the seed is 0.

 Hint: Nearly everything that you spawn should use have a specified seed, so that the rerolls and other random effects are consistent when replaying through the same seed.
 (This is how the vanilla game works.)

 ### 2) Grid Entities